Skip to main content

 .

-Louis de Broglie saw clearly that bundles of material particles can, under certain conditions, behave like waves.
-Illustrating the difference between photons and electrons, the video shows the need to use both a wave and particle theory to explain the singularity of the behavior of electromagnetic radiation.
+Illustrating the difference between photons and electrons, this video shows the need to use both a wave and particle theory to explain the singularity of the behavior of electromagnetic radiation.

 Levels: